 - The Common Application for Transfer Students, which is available online.

 - An official transcript from all of the colleges and universities you have attended.
-Please contact each institution and ask them to send your transcript to the Whitman College Office of Admission, 345 Boyer Avenue, Walla Walla, WA 99362-2046.
+College transcripts can be ordered through the Common App, sent via email to email@example.com, or sent by mail to the Whitman College Office of Admission, 345 Boyer Avenue, Walla Walla, WA 99362-2046.

-- An official transcript from the high school you graduated from.
-Please contact your high school and ask them to send your transcript to the Whitman College Office of Admission, 345 Boyer Avenue, Walla Walla, WA 99362-2046.
+- A transcript from the high school you graduated from.
+High school transcripts can be uploaded via the Common App, sent via email to firstname.lastname@example.org, or sent by mail to the Whitman College Office of Admission, 345 Boyer Avenue, Walla Walla, WA 99362-2046.

-- Your official SAT or ACT Score Report.
-Whitman is test-optional, meaning that most applicants are not required to submit ACT or SAT scores as part of the admission process.
-However, you are welcome to submit ACT or SAT results as an additional measure of your academic preparedness.
-Please see the full testing policy for more information.
+- Your SAT or ACT Scores Report.
+Whitman is test-optional, meaning that you are not required to submit ACT or SAT scores as part of the admission process.
+Most applicants choose not to submit test scores to Whitman.
+However, you are welcome to submit ACT or SAT results as an additional measure of your academic preparedness if you would like.
+These scores can be self-reported via the Common App.

 - An interview with an admission officer.
 One of the best ways for us to get to know you is for you to take the time to interview with a member of our admission team.
 Request an interview here.